 Each Technical Collaborative Team will have a work plan and schedule to accomplish their effort and, when needed for timeliness and efficiency, the Technical teams may create Sub Teams.
 Sub Team membership will not require Steering Committee approval.
 Each Technical Team will be expected to present their progress as needed in a Steering Committee meeting.

 1. Conservation

 Continue the effort to advance conservation beyond the estimates established in the RWSP.
-Set an annual conservation goal for each CUP consistent with the RWSP.

 2. Regulatory